heisfer/nix-minecraft/README.md

 ### `minecraftServers.*`

-`vanillaServers // fabricServers // quiltServers // legacyFabricServers // paperServers`.
+`vanillaServers // fabricServers // quiltServers // legacyFabricServers // paperServers // purpurServers`.
 Will be used most often as it contains all of the different server versions across each mod loader.
 When using the overlay, this will replace the Nixpkgs `minecraftServers`.

 ### `fetchPackwizModpack`